-(P. Briet) Densely defined operators, closed operators (closure), adjoint of a closed operator, selfadjoint extensions of symmetric operators, elements from spectral theory for closed (selfadjoint) operators; Discrete spectrum, Weyl's characterization of the essential spectrum;
+(A. Panati) Compact operators, closed operators (closure), adjoint of a closed operator, selfadjoint extensions, Dunford calculus, Stone theorem, elements from spectral theory for closed (selfadjoint) operators, nature of the spectrum.

 This compulsory UE, typically divided into two parts, consists of 40 hours.
 According to the two thematic orientations Mathematical physics and Optimization and applied analysis, the corresponding lectures may be shared with the Master Theoretical and mathematical physics, particle physics, and astrophysics (P3TMA) of Aix Marseille University, with the Master Mathematics of AixMarseille University and the University of Nice, and with the school of engineering SeaTech, respectively.

-The Master thesis has to be written within 3 months’ time.
-You can choose your advisor from one of the two research labs CPT (located on the campus of La Garde and on the campus of Luminy inMarseille) and IMATH (located on the campus of La Garde), or from an exterior company.
+The Master thesis has to be written within 4 months time.
+You can choose your advisor from a research lab of a University, generally one of the two research labs CPT (located on the campus of La Garde and on the campus of Luminy inMarseille) and IMATH (located on the campus of La Garde), or from an exterior company.